-1. Once the configuration is complete, use the Reload HAProxy button at the top of the screen to apply the changes
+1. Once the configuration is complete, use the Reload HAProxy button at the top of the screen to apply the changes f) Associating the VIP with an Elastic IP Address (If access from the Internet is required)

 1. Using the WebUI, navigate to: EC2 Configuration > EC2 Network Configuration